 These challenges to daily life are some of the reasons medical IDs for Alzheimer’s help so much in providing safety and peace of mind for those living with this condition, as well as for their loved ones.

-An Alzheimer’s ID bracelet works best when it is tailored with your custom information and easily readable for anyone who may be trying to understand what is going on in a crisis.
+An Alzheimer’s ID bracelet works best when it is tailored with your custom information and easily readable for anyone who may be trying to help you in a crisis.
 Important medical and emergency contact information that is available at a first responder’s fingertips will allow them to treat you quickly and effectively.

-- Any other significant medical conditions or medications
+• Any other significant medical conditions, allergies, or medications

 Sample engraving.
 Consult our team if you need help engraving your medical ID for Alzheimer’s.